Gynko/leetcodechallenges/README.md

 1. Peer into my thinking / problem solving process: challenges should contain a section displaying this
 2. The recruitor should get a sense of the different types of problems I have solved: there should be a filter by theme
-3. Create some sort of a button that allows a recruitor to send me a challenge that they think would be great for me to try to solve
+3. Create some sort of a button that allows a recruitor to send me a challenge (like email me or something) that they think would be great for me to try to solve

 # 3. Mockup